I remember the first time I felt regret.

 That it was gone because of me and I couldn’t take that action back.

-There was no way to make this moment different.
+There was no way to make that reality different.

 That hurt more.